people-banner

 Tyauna Potenza

-Tyauna Potenza has a Bachelor of Arts Degree in Psychological Science from Central Connecticut State University and will have her Master of Science Degree in Organizational Psychology from University of Hartford in Fall 2024.
-She is a member of SIOP and SCRA.
-As a life-long learner herself, she is passionate about supporting learning and development in others as well.
-Tyauna’s research interests include emotional intelligence, stress management, and diversity of thought in organizations.
-She has gained skills in training program design, experimental design, and SPSS.
+Tyauna Potenza holds a Bachelor of Arts Degree in Psychological Science from Central Connecticut State University and a Master of Science Degree in Organizational Psychology from the University of Hartford.
+She has over 15 years of experience in sales, assessing clients' needs, improving workflow processes, and managing relationships effectively.
+As a life-long learner herself, she is passionate about supporting the learning and development needs of others, by designing data-driven training interventions.
+Tyauna's research interests include emotional intelligence, employee engagement, and stress reduction.
+For her master's capstone project, she developed an interpersonal emotion regulation training for leaders that is geared toward improving employee engagement.
+She has gained skills in training program design, experimental design, advanced statistics, and data analysis.

 Contact